teal-language/teal-language-server/README.md

 # WIP and Currently (Very) Unstable
 This is very much a work in progress.
 Work is being done in the Teal compiler itself to make development of this easier and the cli is undergoing changes as well to help with the project management tools that a language server expects to have (such as being able to properly load `tlconfig.lua`).

-Development of this could require an experimental branch of Teal itself, the cli, or some other tool that may not yet exist.
 Check out the Teal gitter if you would like to contribute

 [![Join the chat at https://gitter.im/dotnet/coreclr](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/teal-language/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)